Updated March 11, 2020

 The princess years come and go quickly, so I highly recommend indulging in the boutique if your budget allows.
 For children ages 3-12, a darling boutique just beyond Sleeping Beauty’s Castle will make over your daughter in all her princess glory.
 A few tips:

-- Schedule your session in the morning so that you get the most for your money.
+- Schedule your session in the late morning so that you get the most for your money.
 Your princess will enjoy the ‘new look’ all day and into the evening if you start early.

 - Reservations can be made by calling (714) 781-STYLE (7895).